By the time they were ready to leave the path along the river, Briné’s hands were full of plants. Saché was very glad indeed to have found her.

 “With only a few herbs, and I’m out of swamp country?
 No. But if someone will help me crush these, I can reduce the pain.”
 At these words, the relief on Ené’s face was visible.

 Saché kept her dismay at the delay to herself.
-In fact, she wasn’t pleased with herself for feeling it.
+She wasn’t pleased with herself for feeling it.
 This was the only thing they either could or should do, and surely Yané and the others could take care of themselves if need be.
 Yet she could not shake a feeling that something was about to go terribly wrong with them.

 She wasn’t the only one.
 As they got underway, Coté and Ardré found themselves bringing up the rear again, and Coté muttered to Ardré, “I have a bad feeling about this.”